dA505819/MCMC_for_forensic_science/hard_test.md

  Time integer_values number_of_data
              0              0              0
 ```
+Hence we see that data is completely filled and there are no NA values.

 Label encoding is done to convert character data in number_of_data column into numerical data.
 ```
 combi = data.table(combi)